tatecarson/ATMI-Presentation-Marp/index.md

 # Project 2: Unity and Wwise Integration

 - **Objective**: Equip students with ability to complete Wwise-Unity integration and implement spatial audio.
-  - **Unity Steps**: Create 3D project, add cube, and set up AkGameObj component.
+  - **Unity Steps**: Create 3D project, add cube, and set up Wwise components.
-  - **Wwise Setup**: Import loop sound, create Event, enable 3D positioning.
+  - **Wwise Setup**: Import a loop sound, create an Event, enable 3D positioning.
-- **Integration**: Link Wwise to Unity, add Event to cube, and spatialize sound via C# script.
-- **Learning Goals**: Master AkGameObj setup, sound import, Event triggering, and basic 3D audio.
+- **Learning Goals**: Master Unity/Wwise setup, sound import, Event triggering, and basic 3D audio.

 <!--

 - **Objective**: The aim of this project is to equip students with the technical know-how to integrate Wwise with Unity, focusing specifically on spatial audio.
-  - **Unity Steps**: Students will start by creating a new 3D Unity project and adding a cube game object, which will be enhanced for Wwise integration through the AkGameObj component.
-  - **Wwise Configuration**: In Wwise, students will create a new project and import a looping sound effect.
-They will then set up an Event to trigger this sound and enable its 3D positioning.
-- **Integration**: The next step is to link the Wwise project with Unity, add the Wwise Event to the cube to play the sound, and use a custom C# script to move the cube in space over time, thereby spatializing the sound.
+- We don't start this process with a real game, but with more of a demo example, an animated cube.
+While this isn't a very engaging example, it helps to simplify the process while students are getting comfortable learning the new softwares.
-- **Learning Outcomes**: By the end of this project, students will have a foundational understanding of how to set up an AkGameObj, import sounds into Wwise, create and trigger Positioned Events, and understand the basics of 3D sound positioning.
+- **Learning Outcomes**: By the end of this project, students will have a foundational understanding of how to set up an Unity with Wwise, import sounds into Wwise, create and trigger Positioned Events in Unity, and understand the basics of 3D sound positioning.
-- **Takeaway**: This project serves as an introduction to the fundamentals of spatialized audio, providing students with a solid foundation without overwhelming them with advanced features.

 -->